 - Hot Wraps and Cold Packs

 The general rule is heat is a natural muscle relaxant, cold is a natural anti-inflammatory and pain-killer.
-Microwaveable bean bags, warm moist towels and hot water bottles are easy sources of heat therapy.
+Microwaveable wheat bags, warm moist towels and hot water bottles are easy sources of heat therapy.
 The blue gel, moldable freezer ice packs are my favourite source of cold therapy.
 For ice keep it wrapped up in a dish cloth so you don’t freezer burn yourself and leave on the neck for 10-20 minutes with 1-2 hour breaks in between.
 For a disc pain try ice and for a meniscoid entrapment try heat.

 - Try Magnesium Supplements